 NASA’s Lunar Orbiter 1 captures the first photograph of Earth from the Moon’s orbit.

-A bank robbery went wrong in Stockholm, Sweden, leading into a hostage crisis.
-The drawn-out event lasted five days and during that time, the hostages begin to sympathize with their jailers.
+A bank robbery went wrong in Stockholm, Sweden, leading to a hostage crisis.
+The drawn-out event lasted five days.
+During that time, the hostages begin to sympathize with their jailers.
 This phenomenon becomes known as “Stockholm syndrome.”

 The Gossamer Condor 2 flew the first man-powered flight for at least 1 mile.